-Being fit and healthy does not require you to have a heavy and complicated exercise program.
-More often than not, simple exercises such as walking, swimming, biking or running will do the trick.
+Being fit and healthy does not require you to have a sophisticated or complex exercise program.
+More often than not, simple exercises such as walking, swimming, biking or running will do great things for your health and fitness.
+You will be burning calories, stretching off your muscles and releasing ‘feel good’ chemicals in the brain.
 As long as you have the proper mindset, perseverance, and discipline, then you are good to go.

 Now listen, there are two kinds of runners: those who already possess great abs and those who, well, don’t have them but wish they did.
 Admit it!
 Who doesn’t want to have great abs, right?
 Having good looking abs – or some would call “6-pack or washboard abs”, is something every man and woman wants.
 Not only do great abs look good, but they are also healthy.